 Buy Deschooling Society on Amazon

-Before diving into this philosophical and thought-provoking read, you’ll want to have a little time, some peace and quiet, and a comfy chair.
+Before reading this philosophical and thought-provoking book, you’ll need a little time, some peace and quiet, and a comfy chair.

 Buy the book on Amazon.